Archanciel/audio_download_extract/README.md

 ## How it works
-For the videos to be downloaded and converted to audio, they must be added to a Youtube playlist.
-The playlist must be set to public access.
+For the videos to be downloaded and converted to audio, they must be added to a Youtube playlist. **The playlist must be set to public access**.
 If the audio is to be splitted into parts (the interesting portions of the video audio track), a list of time frames must be added to the playlist title.
 Below are some examples of playlist titles.
 Before launching the utility, the playlist